BPHS Shani Mahadasha

 Distrust of siblings-cousins, children, the father, and one's own dreams.
 Depressive mentality.
 Negative expectations.
 Worst-case thinking, suspicious of the motives of neighbors, teammates, and co-workers.
 Uncomfortable and unpopular in small groups such as corporate departments and sports teams.

-Better if Shani occupies a rashi of Shani, Shukra, or Budha.
-Better with any type of support from Shukra
+Better if Shani occupies a rashi of Shani, Zukra, or Budha.
+Better with any type of support from Zukra

 Typical mistakes due to past-life karmic ignorance